xyznaveen/lavue/readme.md

 If you don't here it is:

 `composer install` / `composer update`

 `npm install`

-You're all set to go.
+You're all set happy coding.